 Using probability to make fair decisions

-Match each method for choosing a child with the correct assessment of its fairness.
+Match each method for deciding who rides in the back with the correct assessment of its fairness.

 (Consider a system to be fair when the probabilities of each event are equal.)